VineethGaddala/Amazon-Clone/README.md

 # Amazon-Clone
-project made using HTML &amp; CSS
+A medium-level project made using HTML & CSS.